-On May 12, 2010, NRH hosted a Housing Provider Board Recognition Event at Club Roma.
+On May 12, 2010, NRH hosted a Social Housing Provider Board Recognition Event at Club Roma.
 NRH recognized the commitment, dedication and talents of volunteer board members and their vital role in the provision of affordable housing in Niagara.

 Twenty-two nominations were received to honour outstanding board members:

 |Dorein Breton||Peggy Dineley||Don Kerr||Shirley Nielsen||Brenda Smith|

 |Maureen Chudyk||Pauline Daoust||Julia Kubica||Petko Pavlicic||Linda Sutch|

 The following board members received an award for excellence in: